Gfuen/Checklist/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+1. Things to Remember, Tips, and such ....
+2. Ports and Services
+  >> FTP
+  >> SSH
+3. Windows
+4. Windows Privilege Escalation
+5. Linux
+6. Linux Privilege Escalation

 ```markdown
 Syntax highlighted code block